pgtipping/Synthalyst/memory-bank/activeContext.md

    - Ensuring robust error handling for all API calls
    - Providing fallback UI states when data is missing or loading
    - Returning 200 status with error details instead of 500 errors for better client handling
+   - Adding conditional rendering for UI elements that depend on asynchronously loaded data
+   - Using null checks and default values to prevent "Cannot read properties of undefined" errors

 3. **Feedback System**: